@MIT and Beyond

 - Press highlights: MIT News (1, 2), White House Blog, Christian Science Monitor, Greentech Media

 - This report highlights the rapid reductions in cost and expansions in installed capacity of solar and wind energy worldwide.
 We also examine the potential for further renewables expansion under national pledges to reduce carbon emissions (INDCs).

-With ONE Lab and collaborators
+With ONE Lab

 - A. Murarka, A. Wang, J. Jean, J.H.
 Lang, and V. Bulović, "Printed MEMS membrane electrostatic microspeakers," Solid-State Sensors, Actuators, and Microsystems Workshop (Hilton Head), Hilton Head Island, SC (2014).